 It can be really stressful when you don’t want to send a nude pic but you don’t want to be bullied for not sending one either.
 It’s important to know that lots of people have been in this situation before and help and support is available.
-Childline offers some great tips, like giving you killer comebacks using its ZIPIT app when someone is pressuring you for a pic.
-You can also contact them here to get support from an expert.
+Childline (link opens in a new tab) offers some great tips, like giving you killer comebacks using its ZIPIT app (link opens in a new tab) when someone is pressuring you for a pic.
+You can also contact them here (link opens in a new tab) to get support from an expert.

 What can I do if someone is threatening to share photos of me?

 If someone is threatening to send your nude picture to others then they are committing a serious crime and the best thing to do is get help here.

 Don’t give in to threats.
 Walk away and tell an adult you trust.
 If you think you are in immediate danger call 999.
 If your pictures are being used against you then you can report it to CEOP here (link opens in a new tab), (Child Exploitation and Online Protection Centre) they help young people who are being targeted online or suffering sexual abuse.

 What can I do if someone shares a pic I sent them?